Hobe Sound Bible College: History

 First known as Hobe Sound Bible Institute, the college was founded in 1960 under the leadership of Stephen D. Herron, a Wesleyan Methodist minister and prominent camp meeting speaker and general evangelist, the school's founder and president for 25 years.
 He had the vision for a conservative holiness school that would offer a quality education.
 Herron approached H. Robb French and Florida Evangelistic Association, now Hope International Missions, about year-round utilization of the camp meeting facilities for a Bible college.
 They offered the grounds and facilities of Sea Breeze Camp for such a school.

 At the camp meeting of 1960, donations were raised to aid in launching the school.
 In September of that year, Hobe Sound Bible Institute welcomed its first student body, representing 12 states and Canada.
-The registration for the first year totaled 24, with a 3-person teaching staff that included Herron, missionary C. J. Goodspeed and Wesleyan Methodist evangelist Dr. Johannes Maas, founder of Worldwide Faith Missions.
+The registration for the first year totaled 24, with a 3-person teaching staff that included Herron, missionary C. J. Goodspeed and Wesleyan Methodist evangelist Johannes Maas, founder of Worldwide Faith Missions.
 From this small beginning, the college now has a prominent place of service in the holiness movement.